Quick Look at these Traeger Smoked Pork Chops

 Or if you prefer side dish recipes that aren’t made on the smoker, try our Lemon Pasta, Deviled Egg Potato Salad, or Spicy Purple Cabbage Coleslaw.

-- How long does it take to smoke pork chops at 225?
-It takes approximately an hour to smoke a 1-inch pork chop at 225 degrees F (or until it reaches an internal temperature of 145 degrees F).
+It takes approximately one hour to smoke a 1-inch pork chop at 225 degrees F (or until it reaches an internal temperature of 145 degrees F).

-- Are smoked pork chops pink?
-It is okay if pork chops are a little pink in the middle, as long as they reach that internal temperature of 145 degrees F.
+It is okay if pork chops are a little pink in the middle, as long as they reach an internal temperature of 145 degrees F.

-- How do you tell if smoked pork chops are done?
-They are done cooking when they reach 145 degrees F at their thickest part – use an internal meat thermometer or a probe (if your smoker has one) to keep track of the temperature; that is best way to track if how your meat is progressing on the smoker.
+When they reach 145 degrees F at their thickest part – use an internal meat thermometer or a probe (if your smoker has one) to keep track of the temperature; that is best way to track how the meat is progressing on the smoker.

 Made this recipe and loved it?!